Skip to the main content.

 Grants are also available from other sources.
 Banks and businesses sometimes provide grants to develop their communities and markets.
 NGOs also provide grants to businesses that align with their missions and objectives.

-Pros of Grants
+Pros of grants

 • Money that is awarded does not need to be repaid!